top of page

 • Confused about page navigation.

-• Felt there was a lack of navigational shortcuts or direct links within the screens.
+• There was a lack of navigational shortcuts or direct links within the screens.

 Ideation

-Now that we understood who our user group was and got an insight into the challenges they were experiencing with the website, we began devising various ideas.
+Now that I had helped my team understand who our user group was and gained insight into the challenges they were experiencing with the website, we began devising various ideas.
 With the help of the crazy eight technique, we created many how might we (HMW) statements to reframe our insights into potential opportunities.
 To assist our group in deciding which HMW to proceed with, we each voted on the one we liked best and made it a priority.
-(The stars shown in the image represent our votes)
+(The stars shown in the image represent our votes.)

 This project phase involved a lot of iteration until we were all happy with the idea chosen.
-We were in a cycle of liking an HMW but soon realised it had low feasibility or was too complicated.
+We were in a cycle of liking an HMW but soon realised it was either unfeasible or too complicated.

 My role as a team mediator was also prominent during this stage.
-As a group, we often had many disagreements, but I helped guide the group members towards a mutual agreement.
+Although we often had many disagreements as a group, I helped guide the group members towards a mutual agreement.

 Screenshot of the HMW statements we came up with as a team